 Scholarships

 Each year, the Olive Hyde Art Guild provides scholarships to students who are pursuing higher education in art.
+The next submission period opens in January 2026.

 Requirements for all applicants: